omar-ai-675/Packages-Installation-Script/README.md

 - This application needs to be run with sufficient privileges as it executes sudo commands
 - The CUDA installer is interactive and will require user input during installation
-- **NVIDIA cuDNN** must be installed separately as it requires an NVIDIA Developer account login
+- **For cuDNN installation**: You must first create a cookies.txt file containing your NVIDIA Developer login credentials
-- Some installations may require a system reboot to take full effect
+- NVIDIA driver installation may conflict with existing drivers - a system reboot is strongly recommended after installation
+- If you encounter issues with CUDA installation, consider removing any existing NVIDIA drivers first
+- Installing multiple packages at once may take significant time
+- Some installations will prompt for user input during the process

 ## Requirements

 - Python 3.6+
-- Ubuntu/Debian-based Linux distribution
+- Ubuntu/Debian-based Linux distribution (tested on Ubuntu 22.04)
 - Internet connection for downloading packages
+- NVIDIA GPU for driver, CUDA and cuDNN installations

 ## License